 By sharing the authorship assessment, Emma helps identify students who need more attention and the right care.

-To see Emma in action, your academic institution can be using any LMS with LTI support or Canvas LMS with its Plagiarism Framework enabled.
+To see Emma in action, your academic institution can be using any LMS with LTI integrations or Canvas LMS with its Plagiarism Framework enabled.
 At least one active course with 7+ students enrolled is required.
 For those of you who aren’t utilizing compatible LMSs, we can provide access to a test environment with Emma being already part of it.
 Please email our Support Team at email@example.com to receive more details.

 She sure does.
 Every Canvas LMS user(schools and universities) can use Emma with Unicheck not only with an LTI type of integration, but also within the Canvas native workflow.They get access to both Unicheck and Emma, since Emma is embedded into Unicheck’s report.